More than 140 drivers and supervisors at First Bus in Hampshire are set to take further strike action in February and March.

 “To pay barely above the minimum wage for a skilled and high-pressure job is utterly unacceptable.
 To now attempt to impose a pay deal already rejected by our membership is an act of desperation and cowardice.
 Our members at First have the total support of Unite in their dispute."

 First Group had revenues of nearly £5 billion in 2023 across the UK, while First Hampshire & Dorset had a turnover of nearly £37 million.
-Staff are now being paid barely above the minimum wage for a skilled and stressful job.
+According to Unite, staff are being paid barely above the minimum wage for a skilled and stressful job.
 Strikes are due to take place from 25 to 27 February, 3 to 7 March and 10 to 11 March meaning bus services will be close to zero.

 It could impact residents in Clanfield and Horndean, as First Bus operates services from these villages to Portsmouth.